 \section{Concluding Remarks}

-In this work, we have proposed more compact congruence relations than the classical congruence relation and further given asymptotically \emph{optimal} right congruences for NBWs.
+In this work, we have proposed coarser congruence relations than the classical congruence relation and further given asymptotically \emph{optimal} right congruences for NBWs.
 Moreover, to the best of our knowledge, we give the \emph{first direct} translation from an NBW to an FDFW with \emph{optimal} complexity, based on the optimal right congruences for NBWs.
-We showed that congruence relations relate tightly the classical RBC and FDFWs.
+We showed that congruence relations relate tightly the classical \rbc and FDFWs.
 Congruence relations are known to be able to yield the minimal DFWs for given regular languages by the Myhill-Nerode Theorem, by identifying equivalent states.
 We conjecture that the resulting congruence relations above may enable the reduction of state space in the complementary automaton of $\A$.
-That is, similar subsumption and simulation techniques developed in~\cite{DBLP:conf/cav/AbdullaCCHHMV10, DBLP:conf/concur/AbdullaCCHHMV11} for those congruence relations can be exploited to avoid exploration of redundant states in containment checking between NBWs.
+That is, similar subsumption and simulation techniques developed in~\cite{DBLP:conf/cav/AbdullaCCHHMV10, DBLP:conf/concur/AbdullaCCHHMV11} for the classical congruence relation can also be exploited to avoid exploration of redundant states in the containment checking between NBWs when dealing with the right congruences proposed in this work.
 We leave this conjecture to future work.